samuelguebo/arlene/README.md

 # Arlene
 A WordPress theme for NGOs.
+This branch, named **Standalone**, works independently of the Kirki framework and handles custom post types.
+Therefore it is not suitable for WordPress official repository.

 [![arlene_screenshot.png](https://s6.postimg.org/fcjb55bvl/arlene_screenshot.png)](https://postimg.org/image/pzd4akk0t/)
 ## Description